How to find joy in an unconventional summer

 • The freedom to sleep with the windows open

-What small summer freedoms give you joy?
-Take note, and lean into them!
+Take note of the small summer freedoms that give you joy, and lean into them!

 Summer heat naturally slows things down, but if you’re having trouble getting into a summer mindset, then being intentional about downshifting can help.
 This means not rushing or pushing yourself too hard.
 It means adding margin to daily life, leaving more time between activities and not over-scheduling yourself.
 And sometimes, it means doing nothing it all.